Vanishing theorems for linearly obstructed divisors: Introduction

-In Section \ref{vanishing empty section} we study the cohomology groups of toric divisors with multiplicities bounded by $d+1$, since in this range $\ldim{}$ is well-defined.
-Theorem \ref{toric theorem} provides a complete classification theorem for all toric divisor.
-We remark that for effective toric divisors (i.e. $b\geq 0$ and $m_i\leq d$) Theorem \ref{toric theorem} is just a particular case of Theorem \ref{monster for effective}, where the equalities $h^0(D)=\chi(\tilde{D})=\ldim(D)$ were proved.
-However for non-effective divisors $D$, $r$ runs from $-1$ and reaches $n$, unlike Theorem \ref{monster for effective} where $r$ reaches at most $n-1$.
+In Section \ref{section non-effective statements} we give vanishing theorems for the cohomology groups of divisors $D$ with $s\le n+2$ and with multiplicities bounded above by $d+1$, since in this range $\ldim$ is well-defined, see Theorem \ref{toric theorem} and Theorem \ref{monster for empty}.
+In Theorem \ref{empty arbitrary points} we extend the result to the case of non-effective divisors with $s\ge n+3$ points with multiplicities satisfying the bound \eqref{EffectivityCondition}.

-In Section \ref{section s=n+2} we study vanishing theorems for non-effective divisors with $s\ge n+2$ points in a small regions outside the effective cone.
-In particular for $s=n+2$, Theorem \ref{monster for empty} extends the vanishing theorems for strict transforms $\tilde{D}$ for all divisors satisfying $m_i\le d+1$ and $b\le 1$.
-The inequalities \eqref{bounds for multiplicities 2} describe the only region outside the effective cone of the space blown-up at $n+2$ points in general position where vanishing theorems for strict transform after the blow-up of the linear base locus hold, see Remark \ref{why bound n+2}.
-As a corollary, we obtain the same kind of result for non-effective divisors with $s\ge n+3$ points with mutiplicities satisfying the bound \eqref{EffectivityCondition} (see Corollary \ref{empty arbitrary points}).